Common IgE Allergy Symptoms:

 - The person may find one or more truly “intolerant” foods, but stops the elimination diet before finding all the foods that could be identified with this method.
 Thus, the person’s health may only partially improve or not improve at all then they blame their aliments on other causes when food allergy or intolerance is still a major undiagnosed factor.

 The ALCAT Test is NOT an “allergy” or IgE test.
 The ALCAT is an effective and comprehensive sensitivity/intolerance test.
-The test identifies reactions to over 350 foods, chemicals and other substances associated with inflammation that are linked to chronic health problems like migraines, aching joints, fatigue, gastrointestinal disorders, eczema, hyperactivity/ADD, asthma and even obesity.
+The test identifies reactions to over 350 foods, chemicals and other substances associated with inflammation that are linked to chronic health problems like migraines, aching joints, fatigue, gastrointestinal disorders, eczema, obesity, you can get more hand eczema information.

 The antigens that are selected are reacted in the ACLAT analyzer against white blood cells in your blood sample.
 Therefore the positive reaction occurs in the analyzer and NOT in your body.
 This type of testing has some advantages over IgG tests, because IgG testing relies exclusively on one immune pathway.
 High food specific IgG titers are indicative only of exposure, not necessarily intolerance.
 Therefore high frequency of consumption or over exposure may lead to false positives.